strongbox/strongbox-docs/The-strongbox‐authentication‐users.xml-File.md

 # Built-in Roles And Privileges

-We have build-in roles and privileges that are already pre-configured in source code.
-In addition you can define your own roles and privileges either through XML configuration file or REST API.
+There are a number of built-in roles and privileges that are already pre-configured in the source code.
+In addition you can define your own roles and privileges either through the XML configuration file or REST API.

-The project build-in privileges defined in `org.carlspring.strongbox.users.domain.Privileges`.
-They are, for example, `ADMIN`, `ARTIFACTS_DEPLOY`, `SEARCH_ARTIFACTS` etc.

-Build-in roles defined in `org.carlspring.strongbox.users.domain.Roles`.
-They are, for example, `ADMIN`, `REPOSITORY_MANAGER`, `LOGS_MANAGER` etc.

-You can't use unsupported roles or privileges in configuration file.
-In that case you will get exception at runtime during application startup.
-All custom (user-defined) roles and privileges have to be properly defined in `strongbox-security-authorization.xml` configuration file.
+You can't use unsupported roles or privileges in the configuration file.
+In such cases you will get a runtime exception during application startup.
+All custom (user-defined) roles and privileges have to be properly defined in the `strongbox-security-authorization.xml` configuration file.

 # Configuring Security Rules For Users

-The user access rights can be configured either through the `etc/conf/strongbox-security-users.xml` configuration file or the REST API.
+The user access rights can be configured either through the `etc/conf/strongbox-security-users.xml` configuration, file or via the REST API.

-## Using XML configuration file
+## Using The XML Configuration File

-XML configuration file consists of set of `user` configurations and has the following structure:
+The XML configuration file consists of a set of `user` configurations and has the following structure:

     <users>
         <user>